 When Bethesda Gameworks released Fallout 3, it was an enjoyable return for the franchise.
-Some thought the updates made the game a little too action-oriented, straying away from the series’ roots.
+However, some thought the updates made the game a little too action-oriented, straying away from the series’ roots.

-The Obsidian developed spin-off, Fallout: New Vegas is an RPG through and through.
-It delivers an amazing experience, filled with wonderful characters, memorable quests, and a stirring narrative.
+The Obsidian developed spin-off, Fallout: New Vegas, is an RPG through and through.
+It delivers a fantastic experience filled with wonderful characters, memorable quests, and a stirring narrative.
 The world of New Vegas is worth exploring.

-It’s a testament to how good this game is given the fact that the bugs cannot be ignored.
-Like other games on this list, it’s a bit rough around the edges.
+It’s a testament to how good this game is, given that the bugs cannot be ignored.
+But, like other games on this list, it’s rough around the edges.

 Despite this, any list of the best Bethesda games would not be complete without New Vegas.

 DOOM Eternal Is More DOOM, And That’s A Good Thing